Idalia Serrano

-Idalia Ester Serrano Franco (born 22 August 1999) is an American-born Salvadoran footballer who plays as a goalkeeper for college team UCLA Bruins and the El Salvador women's national team.
+Idalia Ester Serrano Franco (born 22 August 1999) is a footballer who plays as a goalkeeper for Greek B Division club Volos 2004.
+Born in the United States, she caps for the El Salvador women's national team.

 Early life

 Serrano was born in Fresno, California and raised in Mendota, California.

 High school and college career

 Serrano has attended the Mendota High School in her hometown and the University of California, Los Angeles in Los Angeles, California.

 Club career

 Serrano is a product of Sacramento United and Santa Clara Sporting in the United States.

+On 5 August 2024, Serrano joined Greek B Division side Volos 2004.

 International career

 Serrano made her senior debut for El Salvador on 19 November 2021.